monikermissing/o1-xml-parser/README.md

 Use the included project instructions as a general guide.

-You will respond with 2 sections: A summary section and an XLM section.
+You will respond with 2 sections: A summary section and an XML section.

 Here are some notes on how you should respond in the summary section: